 Can you use REPORTED SPEECH?
 Grammar Lesson + Examples

-This lesson is about reported speech in English – it will help you to tell, explain and say what someone else said & help you speak clearly and accurately in English.
-Examples, practice questions and grammar notes are here in your free PDF guide https://learn.mmmenglish.com/reported-speech
+This lesson is about reported speech in English – you will learn how to explain and say what someone else said.

 Reported speech is a really useful tool when you are using English.
-It helps you to tell stories (about things that happened in the past) and we use it to confirm or check information.
+It helps you to tell stories (about things that happened in the past) and it is often used to confirm or check information.
 Using reported speech will help you sound more professional and communicate more effectively at work too!

 Are you ready to practise with me?